Things to know about caffeine

-A study published by the Journal of Analytical Toxicology found that nine out of 10 tested cups of decaf coffee from coffee from shops and restaurants contained 8.6 mg-13.9 mg of caffeine.
+A study published by the Journal of Analytical Toxicology found that nine out of 10 tested cups of decaf coffee from shops and restaurants contained 8.6 mg-13.9 mg of caffeine.
 It also found that decaffeinated espresso shots contained 3 mg-16 mg of caffeine per shot.
 Another study done by Consumer Reports tested 36 cups of small decaf coffees from six locations.
 They found that more than half had less than 5 mg of caffeine while the rest had a range from 20 mg-32 mg per cup.
 Depending on how much you consume in a day, you can end up consuming more caffeine from decaffeinated drinks than you would in one cup of coffee.

-There is no way to know for sure exactly how much caffeine you consume so it's a good idea to put a limit on the total amount caffeinated and decaffeinated products that you consume.
-You can also choose products with lower caffeine contents.
+There is no way to know for sure exactly how much caffeine you consume so it's a good idea to put a limit on the total amount of caffeinated and decaffeinated products that you consume.
+You can also choose products with lower caffeine content.
 You won't find the content on the food labels, so refer to this chart.
 Make sure that you check the serving size on the can, bottle, or cup and do the math based on the serving size provided here:

 |Plain, brewed coffee 8 oz||135 mg (range 102-200)|

-|Instant 8 oz||95 mg (range 27-173)|
+|Instant coffee 8oz||95 mg (range 27-173|

 |Espresso 1 oz||40 mg (range 30-90)|

-|Plain, decaffeinated 8 oz||5 mg (range 3-12)|
+|Plain, decaffeinated coffee 8 oz||5 mg (range 3-12|

-|Tea, brewed||53 mg (range 40-120)|
+|Green tea 8 oz||53 mg (range 40-120)|

 |Black tea 8 oz||40-70 mg|

-|Barq's Root Beer||22 mg|
+|Barq's root beer||22 mg|